jreybert/vimagit/README.md

 ### Mappings

+For each mapping, user can redefine the behavior with its own mapping.
+Each variable is described in vimagit help like *vimagit-g:magit_nameofmapping_mapping*

+#### Global mappings

+Following mappings are broadly set, and are applied in all vim buffers.

+#### Local mappings

-Following mappings are set for magit buffer only, in normal mode.
-They all can be redefined.
+Following mappings are set locally, for magit buffer only, in normal mode.

 **Enter**,**\<CR\>**
  * All files are folded by default.
 To see the changes in a file, move cursor to the filename line, and press Enter.
 You can close the changes display retyping Enter.

+**zo,zO**
+ * Typing zo on a file will unhide its diffs.

+**zc,zC**
+ * Typing zc on a file will hide its diffs.

 **S**
  * If cursor is in a hunk, stage/unstage hunk at cursor position.